RiadHossain43/coding-task-june-1-24/README.md

 ## Tests

-Simplly run `yarn test` to run the behavioral tests.
+I organise the behavioral tests in the tests folders in the directories where the tests are needed.
+PLease run `yarn test` to run the behavioral tests.